 This factsheet considers the position for employees.

 Generally, any costs paid on behalf of, or reimbursed to, an employee by their employer will be taxable.
-The employee will then have to claim the personal tax relief themselves and prove that they incurred those costs ‘wholly, exclusively and necessarily’ in carrying out their job.
+The employee will then have to claim the personal tax relief themselves.
+The have to prove that they incurred those costs ‘wholly, exclusively and necessarily’ in carrying out their job.
 The word ‘necessarily’ creates a much tighter test than that for the self-employed.

 In addition, the way in which the services are provided can sometimes make a substantial difference to that tax cost.
 For example, if the employer provides something for the employee, the rules are often much more generous than if the employee bought it themselves and attempted to claim the tax relief.
 A bit of advice and forward planning can often prove to be fruitful.

 The rules for employees in relation to ‘use of home as office’, contains a specific exemption from a tax charge.
 They allow payments made by employers to employees for additional household expenses to be tax free, where the employee incurs those costs in carrying out the duties of the employment under homeworking arrangements.
 ‘Homeworking arrangements’ means arrangements between the employee and the employer under which the employee regularly performs some or all of the duties of the employment at home.